{'facebook

 6. Gyatuk: Ladakh's Comforting Porridge

 Gyatuk is Ladakh's version of a warm and hearty porridge.
-Made from roasted barley flour, it's a soothing dish often enjoyed during the harsh winters.
+This famous food in Ladakh is made from roasted barley flour, it's a soothing dish often enjoyed during harsh winters.
 People like to have it with buttermilk or even tea for that extra flavor kick.

 7. Phirni: Ladakh's Sweet Treat